mossbanay/Psychology-3-4/Notes/U3AOS1.md

 Damage to Werenicke's area can result in impediment in speech and listening skills, specifically Wernicke's aphasia (also known as fluent aphasia).
 Patients with Wernicke's aphasia will often find themselves confused when trying to understand what other people are saying and will often speak gibberish.

+Wernicke's aphasia also impedes on the ability for an individual to add meaning to their own speech.

 #### Hippocampus

 ![A view of the hippocampus](https://upload.wikimedia.org/wikipedia/commons/f/ff/Hippocampus_small.gif)